Why Get Married? The Value of Commitment

 Commitment, in this sense, has two aspects, one negative and one positive.
 The one which commenters like the one quoted above criticize is the negative one, which focuses on constraints and rules.
 That is the "business" or contractual aspect of marriage, the "thou shalt nots" that get us into so much trouble when we decide "yes, we shall."

-But there is an important but neglected positive aspect that explains why people voluntarily enter into commitments like marriage: it is way of expressing your love and devotion to another person.
+But there is an important but neglected positive aspect that explains why people voluntarily enter into commitments like marriage: It is a way of expressing your love and devotion to another person.
 Not the only way, of course, but a well-established and particularly declarative way.

 Now what I imagine happens with many if not most couples is that they start out emphasizing the positive aspect of the marriage commitment, and then over time the focus shifts to the negative.
 They take their mutual love and devotion for granted as the passion and lust fade, and the rules and constraints take center stage—and these rules and constraints end up seeming all the more binding and unfair in comparison.